-- vi.
-Suspension Exclusion from classes and other privileges or activities, including access to university premises or university-sponsored activities off campus, as set forth in the notice of suspension, for a specified period of time.
-Any student who is suspended shall not be entitled to any tuition or fee refund and is barred from university premises until readmitted to the university. - vii.
-Expulsion: Termination of student status and exclusion from university privileges and activities, including access to university premises or university-sponsored activities off campus, in perpetuity.
-Any student who is expelled shall not be entitled to any tuition or fee refund and is barred from university premises.

-- viii.
-Other status sanctions Other sanctions may be assigned instead of, or in addition to, those specified above.
-For example, students may be directed to have "no contact" with other students and/or may be forbidden to access specified areas (barring notice, also known as persona non grata). - B. Active Sanctions Those sanctions that require action by the respondent in order to be completed. - i.
-Alcohol and other drug review This sanction encompasses a variety of assessments and interventions designed to help individuals make choices regarding alcohol and other drug use that are consistent with their goals and continued presence at the university.
-Specific assessments or interventions will be determined by health and wellness professionals; SRR will make the referral to those professionals.
-Those assigned this sanction will be required to comply with any and all requirements determined by the health and wellness professionals.
+- Suspension Exclusion from classes and other privileges or activities, including access to university premises or university-sponsored activities off campus for a specified period of time.
+Any student who is suspended shall not be entitled to any tuition or fee refund and is barred from university premises until readmitted to the university. - Expulsion: Permanent termination of student status and exclusion from university privileges and activities, including access to university premises or university-sponsored activities off campus.
+Any student who is expelled shall not be entitled to any tuition or fee refund and is barred from university premises. - Other status sanctions Other sanctions may be assigned instead of, or in addition to, those specified above.
+For example, students may be directed to have "no contact" with other students and/or may be forbidden to access specified areas (barring notice, also known as persona non grata). - B. Active Sanctions Those sanctions that require action by the respondent in order to be completed. - Alcohol and other drug review Various assessments and interventions designed to help individuals make choices regarding alcohol and other drug use that are consistent with their goals and continued presence at the university.
+Specific assessments or interventions will be determined by health and wellness professionals.
+SRR will make the referral to those professionals.
+This sanction also requires students to comply with any and all requirements determined by the health and wellness professionals.
 To the extent permissible under relevant law, those professionals will provide SRR with a brief summary of what assessments or interventions were assigned, as well as whether or not the respondent completed them.
-Details of those assessments and interventions will not routinely be provided to SRR. - ii.
-Apology A possible sanction when the respondent's wish to apologize is demonstrably sincere and the harmed party is open to receiving the apology. - iii.
-Circle of Support and Accountability (COSA) COSA is a rehabilitation program intended to support students.
+Details of those assessments and interventions will not routinely be provided to SRR. - Apology A possible sanction when the respondent's wish to apologize is demonstrably sincere and the harmed party is open to receiving the apology. - Circle of Support and Accountability (COSA) COSA is a restorative program intended to support students.
 If the respondent or other needed parties are unwilling or unavailable to participate, an alternative activity will be assigned.
-That alternative activity will be designed to support the respondent's holistic success at the university. - iv.
-Community engagement Attendance at or development of an event within the community.
-The event should be focused on repairing the harm caused to the community, as well as restoring the respondent's connection to the GW community. - v.
-Community restitution project A project or activity to be designed primarily by the respondent with a focus on repairing the harm caused by the incident. - vi.
-Fine A monetary or other quantifiable, material payment the respondent will make, typically to the university. - vii.
-Meetings An assignment to meet with a designated person or office for the purpose of specific educational topics or outcomes.
-The number and frequency of meetings will be determined on a case-by-case basis. - viii.
-Reflective project A project by the respondent, possibly in the format of their choosing (spoken word (recording), visual art, writing, etc.) in which they reflect upon and demonstrate their learning from the incident and how they will move forward.

-- ix.
-Restitution Repayment (monetary or otherwise) to the university or to a harmed third party for damages, loss, or injury resulting from a violation of this Code. - x.
-Workshop Assignment to complete a specific training workshop, designed or selected to address specific learning outcomes or topics. - xi.
-Other At the discretion of the hearing body, other active sanctions may be assigned.
+That alternative activity will be designed to support the respondent's holistic success at the university.

+- Community engagement Attendance at or development of an event within the community.
+The event should be focused on repairing the harm caused to the community, as well as restoring the respondent's connection to the GW community. - Community restitution project A project or activity to be designed primarily by the respondent with a focus on repairing the harm caused by the incident. - Fine A monetary or other quantifiable, material payment the respondent will make, typically to the university. - Meetings An assignment to meet with a designated person or office for the purpose of specific educational topics or outcomes.
+The number and frequency of meetings will be determined on a case-by-case basis. - Reflective project A project by the respondent, possibly in the format of their choosing (spoken word (recording), visual art, writing, etc.) in which they reflect upon and demonstrate their learning from the incident and how they will move forward. - Restitution Repayment (monetary or otherwise) to the university or to a harmed third party for damages, loss, or injury resulting from a violation of this Code. - Workshop Assignment to complete a specific training workshop, designed or selected to address specific learning outcomes or topics. - Other At the discretion of the hearing body, other active sanctions may be assigned.
 Active sanctions should always focus on helping the respondent understand the harm related to their incident, how to repair that harm, and how to succeed as an active and contributing citizen in the GW community.